ExtensiveJS/Jibarr/README.md

 Features that would be ideal to include:
 * ability to pull data from SONARR for a listing of entries to include
 * ability to pull data from RADARR for a listing of entries to include

+To Run/Install
+* Install Python 3.7
+* Install DJango
+* Run django (point it to the ui\manage.py )
+    * PYTHON.EXE \path\to\ui\manage.py runserver 8125
+* Open a web browser to http://localhost:8125/MediaFileSync